-Fort Washington views stewardship, corporate engagement and shareholder action as effective means to manage investment risk and support activities that drive positive shareholder value.
+Fort Washington views stewardship, corporate engagement, and shareholder action as effective means to manage investment risk and support activities that drive positive shareholder value.
 Our Institutional equity and fixed income investment teams seek to engage with companies, where appropriate, primarily through dialogue and voting.
 These actions allow us to evaluate and understand companies’ corporate governance policies, environmental impact, and social issues, focusing on similar factors as described in the Integration section.
 Additionally, active ownership philosophy is a key criteria when our multi-strategy teams conduct due diligence on external managers.
-We question managers to get a deep understanding of their engagement methods.
+We question managers to work to get a deep understanding of their engagement methods.

 Responsible Investment Governance

 Comprised of senior leaders in the organization and members from all areas of the company, the Responsible Investment (RI) Committee governs the firm’s RI efforts.
-This group establishes responsible investing policies and procedures, ensures these policies and procedures are documented and followed, enhances RI awareness across the firm and allocates resources toward RI program development.
+This group establishes responsible investing policies and procedures, confirms these policies and procedures are documented and followed, enhances RI awareness across the firm, and allocates resources toward RI program development.
 Meetings are held semi-annually with regular communication in-between as the need arises.

 Implementation of the RI Policy is the responsibility of each investment team with the support of the RI Committee.
 Each team has a representative that is a member of the RI Committee.
 These individuals are accountable for upholding and communicating RI policy within their respective disciplines.
 In addition, Responsible Investment is included in the Risk Management function, which is independent of the investment process.